 Try to Solve this Challenging Question:

-Find out any three points which lie in the positive coordinate plane and for which the abscissa and ordinate are equal and also non-negative.
+Find out any three points that lie in the positive coordinate plane and for which the abscissa and ordinate are equal and non-negative.

 A (2.5, 3.5)